-Dreams are innately boring to anybody except the dreamer.
-Their symbols strike an intimate chord that resonate only with the person who has dreamed the dream.
+Dreams are innately boring to everybody except for the dreamer.
+Their symbols strike an intimate chord that resonates only with the person who has dreamed the dream.
 Yet, there are a number of authors who have written stories and poems based on their dreams: H. P. Lovecraft, Samuel Taylor Coleridge, and others.

 Two nights ago, I dreamed of meeting an anthropomorphic cat in a Parisian bistro.
 To simply relate the dream would have you yawning in moments, but I took the seed of my nightly excursion and ran with it.

 I dream of pretty humanoid cats drinking tea.
 What do you dream about?

 |Erma Felna, by artist Steve Gallacci|